zx80/flask-simple-auth/docs/TUTORIAL.md

 Our incredible application will held some data in a toy *Acme* database with *Users* who can own *Stuff* at a price.
-Create file `acme.py` to manage a simplistic database:
+Create file `acme.py` to manage a simplistic in-memory database implemented as the `Acme` class:

 ```python
 # file "acme.py"